kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/tcp_proxy.md

 description: Learn how to use Gloo as a simple TCP proxy
 ---

-In this tutorial, we'll take a look at using gloo as a TCP proxy.
-Envoy by default is an L4 proxy and is therefore more than up to the task.
-Gloo's TCP routing feature are slightly different than the rest of Gloo's routing as a result of the relative simplicity of TCP level routing.
-Current features include standard routing, ssl, and sni domain matching.
+In this tutorial, we'll take a look at using Gloo as a TCP proxy.
+Envoy is an L4 proxy by default and is therefore more than up to the task.
+Gloo's TCP routing features are slightly different than the rest of Gloo's routing as a result of the relative simplicity of TCP level routing.
+Current features include standard routing, SSL, and Server Name Indication (SNI) domain matching.

+---

-### Resources
+## Resources

-For reference on  the
+Gloo uses the gateway Custom Resource (CR) to configure the TCP proxy settings.
+The gateway CRs are combined to form a Proxy CR, which is used to generate the configuration for the Envoy proxy.
+You can read more about the gateway and proxy API at the links below.

 - {{< protobuf name="gateway.solo.io.Gateway" display="Gateway">}}
 - {{< protobuf name="gloo.solo.io.Proxy" display="Proxy">}}

+---

-### What you'll need
+## What you'll need

+To complete this guide you will need the following items:

-You'll need to have Gloo installed on Kubernetes and have access to that Kubernetes cluster.
+* Gloo installed on Kubernetes and access to that Kubernetes cluster.
 Please refer to the [Gloo installation]({{< versioned_link_path fromRoot="/installation" >}}) for guidance on installing Gloo into Kubernetes.

-You'll also need access from the Kubernetes cluster to an external API.
-You will also need an accessible TCP service running in cluster, this may be anything, for the purposes of this tutorial we will use a basic tcp-echo pod.
+* Access from the Kubernetes cluster to an external API.

+* A TCP service running in cluster.
+For the purposes of this tutorial we will use a basic tcp-echo pod.

+---

+## Configuring the TCP proxy

+### Deploy the tcp-echo pod

 Firstly apply the following yaml into the namespace of your choice.
 For the purposes of this tutorial we will be using `gloo-system`